 the official interpretation of the Travel Regulations Act as outlined by the Texas Comptroller of Public Accounts Textravel website.

-All business travel requires pre-approval except for travel between the San Marcos and Round Rock campuses if it is aligned with prescribed job duties and approved by the employee’s supervisor.
+All business travel requires pre-approval except for travel to the San Marcos and Round Rock campuses, Texas State affiliated off-campus locations, or the TSUS Office if it is aligned with prescribed job duties and approved by the employee’s supervisor.
 When business travel has been authorized in advance, Texas State travelers are entitled to reimbursement for allowable expenses incurred in accordance with Texas State travel policy and procedure during the performance of official duties.
 If travel is not authorized in advance, the traveler bears the risk that reimbursement may not be approved and personally assumes all liability for incidents which may occur during travel.

 All travel requests and expense reports for Texas State travelers must be submitted through the university’s current travel system.
 Airfare travel itineraries, both domestic and international, must be uploaded in the university’s duty of care system.
 Upon reaching a destination by other modes of transportation, travelers must use the check-in feature within the duty of care system.
 This system ensures proper reporting and efficient communication regarding events that may impact travelers.

 Where Texas State policies and procedures have been defined more strictly than other policies, procedures, rules, and regulations listed in Section 01.02, Texas State travel policies and procedures will be enforced.